huguintoch/how-to-git-java-example/README.md

 # How To Git

-Use this repo to play with basic git operations.
+Use this repo to play with basic git operations and GitHub processes.

 ## Requirements
 - A GitHub account